Murchison Dam: Location and features

-Lake Murchison forms part of the Pieman River power development that was completed in the 1980s.
-Upstream of Lake Murchison is the White Spur Lake and dam, Henty Lake and dam, Lake Newton and dam, Lake Plimsoll and Anthony Dam, and the Tribute Power Station.
-Downstream from Lake Murchison is Lake Mackintosh, Tullabardine Dam, Mackintosh Dam, Mackintosh Power Station, Lake Rosebery, Bastyan Dam, Bastyan Power Station, Lake Pieman, Reece Dam and the Reece Power Station.
+Upstream of the Murchison Dam is the White Spur Lake and dam, Henty Dam and its reservoir, Lake Newton and dam, Lake Plimsoll and Anthony Dam, and the Tribute Power Station.
+Downstream from the Murchison Dam is Lake Mackintosh, Tullabardine Dam, Mackintosh Dam, Mackintosh Power Station, Lake Rosebery, Bastyan Dam, Bastyan Power Station, Lake Pieman, Reece Dam and the Reece Power Station.